a-hain/Thesis2018_FinalCode/README.md

-This is the final code for the thesis "Exploring and Comparing Visualization Techniques for Neural Networks", handed in September 26th, 2018.
+This is the final code for the thesis "Exploring and Comparing Visualization Techniques for Neural Networks" by Antonia Hain, handed in September 26th, 2018.

 am_alexnet.py is the main module that needs to be executed.
 It will start the optimization process automatically.
 Per default, a random unit in the last layer is optimized using a combination of regularizations.